-Check your school library for the article from the 2014 level 3 Connected journal ‘Why is that?’, download it as Google slides with the text and images from the article or order it from the Ministry of Education.
+Check your school resource area for the article from the 2014 level 3 Connected journal ‘Why is that?’, download it as Google slides with the text and images from the article or order it from the Ministry of Education.

 The teacher support material (TSM) can be downloaded from TKI (Word and PDF files available, click on 'Look inside this issue').
 These focus on the science capability ‘Using evidence’.
 Activity suggestions support students to understand tsunamis, why fossils help us to understand our past and the usefulness of different sources of evidence.
 Literacy strategies are also suggested, and additional resource links are provided.